“I’m not a morning person—and there is no way I am getting up at [X:XX a.m.] because that time just doesn’t work for me.”

 Does this sound familiar?
-I was chatting with my dad about this in the past week, over shooting clays on a cold but beautiful New Year’s Day.
+I was chatting with my dad about this over shooting clays on a cold but beautiful day.
 We were having wonderful father and son time together, talking about life, kids, and business.
 I started to explain to him I had drastically changed my morning routine for about three weeks.
 I told him I’d been getting up THREE HOURS earlier than I had been.
 He looked at me stunned, like I’d just developed a second nose on my bearded face.

 “THREE HOURS EARLY?
 SERIOUSLY?
 You are NOT a morning person, let alone someone able to get up at 5:00 a.m. everyday.”